EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

 - how compact is the species' genome - ie, what is the expected genomic distance between two neighbouring genes?
 - what is the expected intron size range?
 - what is the expected UTR/CDS ratio, ie, will transcripts generally have short UTR sections (e.g. *Arabidopsis thaliana*, with its average ~80% coding section) or will they instead have long, multiexonic UTRs (as is the case in e.g. *Homo sapiens*)?
-- will the organism mostly possess multi-exonic, long genes with many splicing variants (as is the case for mammals, e.g. our own species) or does it instead harbour mostly short transcripts with a low number of exons - potentially, even, mostly monoexonic (as is the case for many fungi, e.g., the year *Saccharomyces cerevisiae*)?
+- will the organism mostly possess multi-exonic, long genes with many splicing variants (as is the case for mammals, e.g. our own species) or does it instead harbour mostly short transcripts with a low number of exons - potentially, even, mostly monoexonic (as is the case for many fungi, e.g., *Saccharomyces cerevisiae*)?

 .. we are using pombe rather than cerevisiae because the annotation for cerevisiae is very simplistic: only monoexonic genes without UTR or splicing events.